JohnTelford/mkdocs-2/docs/teams.md

     Iterative Development Team members work together delivering their work to other teams during the life time of the website.

 !!! danger

-    The slightest errors or security issues will require remediations sometime during the life time of the website.
+    The slightest errors or security issues during development will require [Defect Remediation Costs](defect_costs.md) sometime during the life time of the website.
+The highest cost over the life time of website projects is remediating defects.

 ---